grebnetiew/wiimcyt/README.md

 Settings
 --------

-Two things can be tuned to your liking (without much coding, obviously).
+Three things can be tuned to your liking (without much coding, obviously).
 Find the `const` declaration in the file `youtube.go`.
 You can set a different port there for the server to listen on, and you can change the user whose subscription feed is loaded when the request is empty.

+Finally, you can instruct the proxy to send unicode characters in the file list.
+The default behaviour replaces them, as the WiiMC font doesn't include glyphs to display them.
+If you change the font you might want to set this to `true`.

 Troubleshooting
 ---------------